4 > 8

 Colloque tournant du Réseau Thématique « Algèbre »

 Conferences, schools, workshops, residencies, dissemination activities, etc. Find here all the events scheduled at Cirm.

-Jayadev ATHREYA (Chair) and Nicolas BÉDARIDE (Local Project Leader)
+José A. CARRILLO (Chair) and Anne NOURI (Local Project Leader)

 Bibliothèque mathématique audiovisuelle